Wessex Archaeology invites applications for the following post:

 - Be responsible and accountable for your work, actions and decisions;

 - Be confident, innovative and show good judgement in problem solving and decision making;

 - To work collegiately across all departments and regional offices.

-Wessex Archaeology is an Equal Opportunities employer and welcomes applications from all sections of the community and is committed to promoting equality of opportunity.
-All applicants must have the right to work in the UK without restrictions.
+Whilst Wessex Archaeology welcomes applications from all sections of the community and is committed to promoting equality of opportunity, it is essential that all applicants must be either a British citizen, EU National or hold a full work visa and where appropriate be registered under the ‘Worker Registration Scheme’, or must hold a current work permit.
 Proof of identity and eligibility to work in the UK will be required prior to commencement of employment.